peterpeterparker/daviddalbusco.com/src/blog/interact-with-your-audience-with-a-live-poll.md

 ---
 path: "/blog/interact-with-your-audience-with-a-live-poll"
 date: "2019-12-05"
-title: "Interact With Your Audience With A Live Poll"
+title: "Interact With Your Audience With A LivePoll"
 description: "We are introducing a new feature to let your interact with your audience without leaving your presentation"
 tags: "#webdev #javascript #opensource #speaking"
 image: "https://cdn-images-1.medium.com/max/1600/1*ULPgfU4_6DDEHDLDCdUMKQ.jpeg"